iot-salzburg/nearest-advocate/README.md

 ## Reproduce the research experiments

-In the directory [nearest_advocate/experiments](https://github.com/iot-salzburg/nearest-advocate/tree/main/experiments), there are multiple Jupyter Notebooks that contain experiements based on data in the `data` directory.
+In the directory [nearest_advocate/experiments](https://github.com/iot-salzburg/nearest-advocate/tree/main/experiments), multiple Jupyter Notebooks contain experiments based on data in the `data` directory.

 <!-- ## Development of Scipy